Corporate Income Tax Credits

 Critics of tax credits question whether tax credits are effective in increasing the activities they attempt to promote, or whether those activities would occur regardless.
 For instance, the definition of what exactly “research and development” constitutes is often quite vague and may be stretched to include many activities that appear to be routine functions rather than a search for new knowledge, products, or processes.
 Even with true R&D, there is no assurance that the credited activity would not have been made in the absence of the credit.
 Similar issues arise with regard to job creation and investment credits.

 These are important questions to ask, since tax credits are extremely expensive and often last for years.
 Among all the development subsidies states offer, tax credits are the most harmful to state budgets.
 Tax credits often do not undergo the same scrutiny in the state budgeting process as do direct economic development expenditures.
 Rather than necessitating an allocation of funds, tax credits take the form of forgone tax revenue.
 In the end, tax spending has the same effect as direct spending -- reducing the money available for state services and programs.
-Most states do not tally the amount of revenue lost to tax credits, making them one of the less accountable subsidies.

 Some programs are better than others at targeting credits to companies that create good jobs and/or invest in development that would not otherwise occur.
 Requirements such as wage, healthcare, environmental, and local hiring standards help to ensure that companies subsidized with public money have a measurable, positive impact on local communities.

-Researching tax credits
+Transparency and Researching tax credits

 Some states publish tax expenditure budgets that compile the total amount of money the state lost to each kind of corporate tax credit without company-specific information.